Demar Phillips

-Demar Constantine Phillips (born 23 September 1983) is a Jamaican footballer who plays as a left wingback.
+Demar Constantine Phillips (born 23 September 1983) is a Jamaican former footballer who played as a left wingback.

 Early life

 Demar Phillips was born on 23 September 1983 in a small town in the district of St Thomas outside Kingston.
 He describes growing up in among deep poverty, saying he "knew what it was like to starve".

 Club career

 Waterhouse

 After starting his youth career at York United in the St Thomas Parish leagues and Eastern Confederation Super League, Phillips made the move to Waterhouse Football Club, starting with their u21 team before becoming a senior team regular.

 Stoke City

 With reference from Jamaican teammate Ricardo Fuller to boss Tony Pulis, Phillips signed a three-year contract for Stoke City, on 31 August 2007 from Jamaican club Waterhouse, for an undisclosed fee.
 After appearing on the substitutes bench against Leicester City, Sheffield Wednesday, Crystal Palace and Scunthorpe United, Phillips finally made his first team debut on 10 November 2007 in the game against Sheffield United, in which he came on as a 78th-minute substitute.

 Phillips made only two appearances for Stoke, however, and in the summer of 2008 joined Oldham Athletic on trial with a view to a season-long loan.
 Problems with obtaining a work permit saw this fall through and he returned to Stoke.
 He again struggled to force his way into the Premier side's first team squad and at the end of the transfer window in January 2009 he joined Norwegian side Aalesunds FK on a free transfer.